On Z2 harmonic functions on $\mathbb{R}^2$ and the polynomial Pell's equation: Properties of harmonic functions

 \begin{corollary} If the zero locus of $f$ is bounded, then $U(f) = c_0 \ln \rho$ for some constant $c_0 \neq 0$.
 In addition, such $f$ (if exists) is unique up to a scalar multiplication by a constant. \end{corollary} \begin{proof} Suppose the zero locus of $f$ is bounded and in general,

 We may assume $f > 0$ when $\rho > R$ for some large enough $R$.\\

 Then $U(f) - c_0\ln \rho$ is a harmonic function on the entire $\IR^2$ which is bounded below by $-c_0 \ln \rho$ when $\rho > R$.
-It is well known that such harmonic function with a lower bound must be a constant.
+It is well known that such a harmonic function with a lower bound must be a constant.
 But this constant can only be $0$ based on the expression of $U(f)$.
-So the only possibility is that $U(f) = c_0 \ln \rho$.\\
+So, the only possibility is $U(f) = c_0 \ln \rho$.
+The uniqueness of $f$ up to a scalar multiplication follows directly from theorem \ref{uniqueness theorem}. \end{proof}